suunnnnnj/DenseLiDAR/README.md

 ```
 ## Acknowledgements

-We would like to express our sincere gratitude to the creators of the [DeepLiDAR](https://github.com/JiaxiongQ/DeepLiDAR) project.
-Their work provided a valuable foundation for our project and significantly contributed to its development.
-Without their open-source contribution, this project would not have been possible.
+We express our sincere gratitude to the creators of the [DeepLiDAR](https://github.com/JiaxiongQ/DeepLiDAR) project.
+Their work provided a valuable foundation for our project.

-Additionally, we would like to thank the authors of the [DenseLiDAR](https://arxiv.org/pdf/2108.12655) paper.
-Our code is a non-official implementation based on their groundbreaking research.
-Their innovative work has been instrumental in the advancement of this field and has greatly inspired our efforts.
+Additionally, we thank the authors of the [DenseLiDAR](https://arxiv.org/pdf/2108.12655) paper.
+Our code is a non-official implementation based on their research.

 Thank you all for your outstanding contributions and dedication to the open-source and research communities.

 ## Citation
 If you use our implementation or method in your work. please cite the following
 ```